EricTrainingRev/240701-JWA-Gen-AI/Study Guides/SQL.md

 --these commands are not reversible: there is no option to do a rollback
 ```
 ### Data Manipulation Language (DML)
+NOTE: many people classify the fifth sub language, Data Query Language, as a subset of DML
 ```sql
 --these are the CRUD operations (Create, Read, Update, Delete)